Everything You Need to Know About Content Marketing in 2020

 It answered questions about how they source their ingredients, why they label their products a certain way, or how they prepare their products.

-While the primary point of this content marketing campaign is consumer education, McDonald’s was able to improve it’s brand image through embracing transparency.
-Pretty cool right?
+While the primary point of this content marketing strategy was consumer education, McDonald’s was able to improve its brand image by embracing transparency.
+Pretty cool, right?

 Why Is Content Marketing Important?

 Content marketing is unique in a sense.
 Unlike other forms of advertising, content offers information primarily but focuses on the way in which that information is delivered.

 Articles, therefore, aren’t the only vehicle through which brands can leverage content to their advantage.
 Social media posts, videos, photos, podcasts, e-books, case studies, infographics, tutorials, and reviews all count as content as well.

 Ahrefs, for example, is an SEO platform used primarily by agencies.
 They not only create long-form blog articles explaining SEO concepts, but they also maintain an excellent YouTube channel that offers video tutorials and guides to some of the more complex SEO tactics and strategies.

 Of course, you’ve probably heard that content is the gift that keeps giving.
 And it’s true.
 Especially so if you take the time to invest in evergreen content.

 Evergreen content (also known as cornerstone, or anchor content) is anything that you plan to continuously update and build upon, keeping it perpetually relevant for audiences and withstanding the test of time.

 Just remember: Content marketing deals with informative and entertaining material.
 As such, most readers consider it far less intrusive than your typical display or print advertisement.